Rezonality/mutils/README.md

 Because of modern CMake, you can install this library & reference it in your CMake with just a couple of lines.

 First, you need to build the dependent packages.
 Some libraries do modern CMake well - such as SDL and OpenSSL.
 Those can just be installed on your system.
 Others are easy to reference as external project but don't quite handle the install step well; this project builds them and then does its own install of the necessary pieces.
-The prebuild.bat/sh script is the part that handles that, and you need to run it first:
+The prebuild.bat/sh script is the part that handles that, and you need to run it first.
+Note that on linux it will also apt install 'libasound2-dev.lib'

 ```
 prebuild.bat OR prebuild.sh